jkopczyn/WerewolfPost/README.md

 ===Prospective steps

-1) simple remailer on Heroku via Cloudmailin
-  1a) using an dedicated, non-cloudmailin address

-2) remailer sends to specifiable address
+1) Gmail plugin using the Stream InboxSDK (Javascript)

-  2a) Attaches extra content
+2) Attaches extra content

 3) Introduce chance of not sending message